bartekpacia/bartekpacia/README.md

 `printf "hello, wanderer\n"`

-I'm Bartek and I live in Europe, in southern Poland.
+I'm Bartek and I live in Europe.

 A few facts about me: